MicrosoftDocs/azure-dev-docs/articles/java/ee/websphere-family.md

 ---
 title: "What are solutions to run the IBM WebSphere family of products on Azure"
 description: WebSphere products are key components in enabling enterprise Java workloads on Azure.
-IBM and Microsoft are working on a complete set of jointly developed and supported solutions for the product family.
+IBM and Microsoft are collaborating on a complete set of jointly developed and supported solutions for the product family.
 recommendations: false
 ms.author: rezar
 ms.topic: overview
-ms.date: 04/28/2021
+ms.date: 11/17/2021
 ms.custom: template-overview, devx-track-java, devx-track-javaee, devx-track-javaee-was
 ---